 Essentially, the tipping angle, minus the sideward ratio, minus the steepness and forward ratio should be larger than sideward ratio divided by the AST.

 Eager.one has tested this rule and upon comparing the outcome with dedicated simulations, the results are accurate.
 Therefore Eager.one is confident that this is a very reliable rule for the future trailer stability calculations.
-It will enable unstable trailer transports to be recognised.
+It will enable unstable trailer transports to be recognized.

 For a more comprehensive and uniform assessment of the stiffness of a trailer transport, Eager.one developed the Available Stiffness Ratio (AST).